atzori/atzori.github.io/index.md

 - Serving for the <a href="http://www.zentralblatt-math.org/zmath/en/">Zentralblatt-Math</a> review database of mathematics

+- Program Committee member (PC Member) of the 1st International Workshop on Privacy and Security of Big Data ([PSBD 2014](http://si.deis.unical.it/~cuzzocrea/PSBD2014/)) co located with [CIKM 2014](http://cikm2014.fudan.edu.cn/).

 - Program Committee member (PC Member) of the 22th Italian Symposium on Advanced Database Systems ([SEBD2014](http://www.sebd2014.unina.it/))

 - Program Committee member (PC Member) of the 2014 IEEE International Workshop on Trust, Security and Privacy for Big Data ([IEEE TrustData 2014](http://trust.csu.edu.cn/conference/TrustData2014/)), Dalian, China, August 24-27, 2014